How to Install OpenClaw on a Psychz cVirtual VPS

 cd openclaw

-Run the Docker setup script:
+Run the Docker setup script from the repository root:

 ./scripts/docker/setup.sh

-The setup process builds or prepares the Gateway container, runs onboarding, prompts for provider API keys, generates a Gateway token, writes that token to the environment file, and starts the Gateway through Docker Compose.
+The setup process builds or prepares the Gateway image, runs onboarding, prompts for provider API keys, generates a Gateway token, writes that token to the environment file, and starts the Gateway through Docker Compose.

-If you prefer to use the prebuilt OpenClaw container image instead of building locally, run:
+To use the prebuilt OpenClaw container image instead of building locally, run:

 export OPENCLAW_IMAGE="ghcr.io/openclaw/openclaw:latest"